vfcash/VFC-Core/README.md

 vfc master_resync
 ```
-Then use the `vfc help` command in the console for a full command list.
+Then use the `vfc help` command in the console for a full command list or `vfui` if you are running a desktop environment and prefer a graphical user interface.

 By default your data-dir is ~/.vfc if you would like to set a custom path please set the envionment variable VFCDIR, for example if running as root choose a directory such as /srv